numalariamodeling/FE-2023-examples/README.md

     - Next, we'll run `extract_weather.py` - this script will run the weather generator.
 Notice that it reads information from `example_site.csv` to look for the right site and you can request weather for your time frame of interest.
 You'll also see that the platform for this is called *Calculon* - this is IDM's HPC _(requires access for climate database : ask someone from NU team)_
         - We can also run `recreate_weather.py` which will convert the weather files we just generated to a csv format that we can modify.
 For this example we don't need to make any modifications but this can be useful for research questions such as those relating to climate change.
 After running any modifications in the script we then convert the csv back to weather files.
     - Now that you know what the scripts do, load your virtual environment and use `python3 extract_weather.py` to run the extraction.
-        - Enter the credentials to access Calculon and wait for your weather files to be generated, when that is complete check your repo's inputs to make sure the files are there.
+        - Enter the credentials to access Calculon and wait for your weather files to be generated.
+When that is complete check your repo's inputs to make sure the files have been created.
         - Then run `python3 recreate_weather.py` and verify that the modified weather files have been created.
 Make sure you check the `recreate_weather.py` script to see where they should be located.
     - Copy `run_example.py` and name it `run_example_inputs.py` and in the script change the experiment name to `f'{user}_FE_example_inputs'`
     - Update default parameters in your simulation script (`run_example_inputs.py`)'s `set_param_fn()`.
 You'll also need to add your folder of climate files as an asset directory to the EMODTask in `general_sim()`, this must be set after the task is defined and before the experiment is created.
 It is recommended you put it directory after the "set sif":